Installation

 MPI

 Enable MPI.
-The code can be run on multiple nodes without MPI, but doing so requires manual labor.
+The code can also be run on multiple nodes without MPI, but doing so requires manual labor.

 Compiler flags can be provided with FLAGS (and linker flags with LFLAGS) parameter, e.g.